From: Crackington Haven to Bude

 It’s felt that erosion has been a theme along the South West Coast Path.
 Not only in the dunes but along the cliffs.
 The other day at Newquay, the cliffs had collapsed and crushed four beach huts.
 Today, parts of the path were closed due to erosion.
 It’s clearly an issue that is requiring attention.

-Much of the day was made everything look a little grey.
+Much of the day everything look a little grey with the mist.
 But the gorse with it’s buttercup yellow punch was uplifting ..

 And on to the metropolis of Bude, or Bude Haven as it was once known, which in itself was a corruption of the name Bede Haven, meaning ‘Harbour of the holy men’.
 We can take from this that Bude might once have been a landing place for early Christians.
 During Victorian times, it was popular as a place to take the waters and during the following century it remained a favourite seaside destination.
 On our approach the views were both spectacular and quaint, with the stunning beach and nostalgic beach huts.